 Ryzen Threadripper Generation 2 release date

 Thanks to some information shared by AMD at CES 2018 and some new information at Computex 2018, we know that Ryzen Threadripper Generation 2 CPUs will be releasing some time in the second half of 2018.
 AMD said that we can expect the beastly 32 core Threadripper chip shown at Computex 2018 in Q3 2018.

 And, in an interview with Forbes, Jim Anderson, Senior Vice President and General Manager of AMD, said that we can assume to get another three CPUs for the high-end – the same as the first generation of Ryzen Threadripper.

-The original line of Threadripper CPUs launched in August 2017, and seeing as Ryzen 2nd Generation CPUs released on April 19, 2018 – just one month later than the March 2017 release date for the first gen – we expect to see the Ryzen Threadripper Generation 2 launch date to fall in line this September or later.
+The original line of Threadripper CPUs launched in August 2017, and seeing as Ryzen 2nd Generation CPUs released on April 19, 2018 – just one month later than the March 2017 release date for the first gen – we originally expect to see the Ryzen Threadripper Generation 2 launch date to fall in line this September or later.